PlaidWeb/publ-site/content/manual/Getting started.md

 ### Copying this one (recommended)

-The files for this website are in a [separate repository](/github-site).
+The files for this website are in a [git repository](/github-site).
 You should be able to clone or fork that repository in order to have your own instance of it, and then you can start a local server for experimenting with: